Jessica Trisko Darden: Early life and education

-Raised in Vancouver, Trisko Darden moved to Montreal, Quebec to attend McGill University where she excelled as a cheerleader and obtained a Joint Honours Bachelor of Arts degree in 2004.
+Raised in Vancouver, Trisko moved to Montreal, Quebec to attend McGill University where she excelled as a cheerleader and obtained a Joint Honours Bachelor of Arts degree in 2004.
 She later lived in the United States and Russia while completing a Master of Arts degree from the University of Texas at Austin.

-Trisko Darden's father is of Russian heritage, and her mother is Filipino.
+Her father is of Russian heritage, and her mother is Filipino.
 Her first language is English, but she also speaks Russian and French.

 Academia

-Trisko Darden obtained a Ph.D. in Political Science from McGill University in 2012 and then was an Assistant Professor of Political Science at the University of Western Ontario.
+Trisko Darden obtained a Ph.D. in Political Science from McGill University in 2012. and then was an Assistant Professor of Political Science at the University of Western Ontario.
 Her research has been funded by the Social Science and Humanities Research Council of Canada (SSHRC) and the McGill-Universite de Montreal Centre for International Peace and Security Studies.

 She taught at American University before moving to Virginia Commonwealth University in 2021; she is also a Non-resident Fellow at the George Washington University's Program on Extremism.
-Trisko Darden has published in edited volumes and the journals Central Asian Survey and the McGill Foreign Affairs Review.
+She has been published in edited volumes and in the journals Central Asian Survey and the McGill Foreign Affairs Review.
 She has presented at numerous academic conferences including the International Studies Association 2009 and 2008 conferences, the ISSS/ISAC 2009 conference, the Association for the Study of Nationalities 2007 conference, various McGill-Universite de Montreal Research Group in International Security conferences, and the CDAI-CDFAI 2006 conference.
-She has also written for the general public on US aid to Ukraine and women extremists.
+She has written for the general public on American aid to Ukraine. and women extremists.

 Community involvement

 Trisko Darden has been participating in charitable fashion shows since the age of 15.
 In 2001, she teamed up with Ford Models and L'Oréal to participate in the behind-the-scenes reality television series Supermodels, which featured eight half-hour episodes.
-In 2008, Trisko guest starred on the Filipino television shows "The Singing Bee" and "Sports Unlimited".
+In 2008, Trisko guest starred on the Filipino television shows The Singing Bee and Sports Unlimited.

 Trisko Darden has hosted numerous environmental events in Asia and North America.
 She now serves as a mentor to young women interested in pursuing careers in the fashion industry through the organization "Teens Reacting Effectively aNd Discovering Style (TRENDS)" - a national fashion and image project by teens, for teens.

 In March 2013, Trisko Darden hosted the inaugural Jack Layton Winter Ball, a fundraiser for cancer research that benefited the Goodman Cancer Research Centre in Montreal.
 Members of the late Jack Layton's family were in attendance, including Mike Layton and Olivia Chow, as well as the then Leader of the Opposition Thomas Mulcair.